iamcal/js-emoji/README.md

 The library is designed to be used with the following flow:

-1. User enters text on an iPhone/iPod, Mac running OSX Lion or Android phone
+1. User enters text on an iPhone/iPod, Mac running OSX Lion (or later) or Android phone
 2. Within that text, user enters some emoji
 3. Data is stored by application, optionally translated to `:colon:` style
 4. When data is viewed by users on iPhone, Lion Mac or Android phone, emoji appear normally